Boldklubben 1913

-Boldklubben 1913 is a Danish football club which plays in the fifth-tier Denmark Series.
-They play at Campus Road, in Odense on Funen.
-B1913 spent one season in the 1961–62 European Cup, which is the club's most notable international appearance.
+Boldklubben 1913 is a Danish football club based in Odense, Denmark.
+The club plays in the Denmark Series, the non-league fifth tier of the Danish football league system.
+They play their home matches at the Campus Road Stadium.
+B1913 spent one season in the 1961–62 European Cup, the club's most notable international appearance.

-From the 2006–07 season to the 2012–13 season, they merged with B 1909, and Dalum IF, to form the joint venture FC Fyn who contested in the Danish 2nd Division and in the Danish 1st Division.
+From the 2006–07 season to the 2012–13 season, B1913 merged with B 1909, and Dalum IF, to form the joint venture FC Fyn.
+FC Fyn played in both the Danish 1st Division (tier 2) and the Danish 2nd Division (tier 3).